egarrett22/QMEE/README.md

 A question: One thing I would have liked to of had on these plots but could not figure out how to print or add was a legend of what each condition number meant.
 Do either of you have nay guidance on this issue?

 JD: This relates to my question.
 It will be easier once I understand how the levels relate to each other.
 But a good start in general could be just to replace the conditions with good names.
 You can also think about trying BB's coord_flip trick to get conditions on the y axis and make it easier to associate readable text with them.

+Permutation assignment (Feb 26)
+For this assignment I will continue to work off of the dive response data that was used in previous assignments.
+Hypothesis 1:  We hypothesize that there will be multiple conditions where the % change in heart rate will have greater variance than the control condition (normal breathing in air(1))
+  How would you evaluate this with permutation tests: To  compare all 6 conditions of this study, I would use a one way-ANOVA.
+I could use the permutation test here by running the ANOVA on the collected data, then one scrambled, randomized permutation data and compare the two P values.
+Now, an ANOVA does make assumptions about the data; that its normally distributed and that the variation within each group in similar in every group.
+So maybe an ANOVA is not the best statistical test if we are trying to distance ourselves from making assumptions about the data that was collected.

+For hypothesis 2 I will just consider the "normal breathing (1)" and "apnea in cold water (2)" conditions for Hypothesis 2: We hypothesize that the apnea in cold water condition will elicit the dive response but all other conditions will not.
+This will be measured as a change in % heart rate.
+The dive response is expected to decreases heart rate when compared to normal breathing control conditions.Therefore, mean heart rate % change should be lower in the apnea condition when compared to the normal breathing condition.
+Following what we learned this week, we would seek to find if we can clearly see the sign of the % change in heart rate of the apnea in cold water condition.We would expect the sign of the change to be negative.
+  How to evaluate this: we could look at the difference in mean between the collected values from the study and the randomly generated permutation values and see if there is a difference, and if that difference arose due to chance.